People make snap judgments. It takes only 1/10th of a second to form a first impression about a person, and websites are no different.

 British researchers analyzed how different design and information content factors influence trust of online health sites.

 The study showed clearly that the look and feel of the website is the main driver of first impressions.

-At the same time, poor interface design was particularly associated with rapid rejection and mistrust of a website.
-When participants did not like some aspect of the design, the whole website was often not explored further than the homepage and was not considered suitable.
+At the same time, poor interface design was associated with rapid rejection and mistrust of a website.
+When participants did not like some aspect of the design, the whole website was rarely explored beyond the homepage.

-Similar results were found in a study research for Consumer WebWatch, conducted by Stanford University credibility experts.
-They found that what people *say* about how they evaluate trust of a website and how they *really* do it are different.
+Similar results were found in research for Consumer WebWatch, conducted by Stanford University credibility experts.
+They found that what people say about how they evaluate the trust of a website and how they really do it are different.

 The data showed that the average consumer paid far more attention to the superficial aspects of a site, such as visual cues, than to its content.
-For example, nearly half of all consumers (or 46.1%) in the study assessed the credibility of sites based in part on the appeal of the overall visual design of a site, including layout, typography, font size and color schemes.
+For example, nearly half of all consumers (46.1%) assessed the credibility of sites based in part on the appeal of the overall visual design of a site, including layout, typography, font size and color schemes.

 Key takeaway: Great design gets people to trust you and to stick around.
 Poor design creates mistrust and makes people leave.